Tax Refund – PAYE Trades

 - If the mileage rate paid by your employer is taxed, you can also claim a business mileage tax rebate for this.

 Full details of locations visited and records of mileage travelled should be provided in support of a business mileage claim.
-However, if you did not keep these records you may still be awarded tax relief.
+However, even if you did not keep these records you may still be awarded tax relief.

 Can I claim tax relief for using public transport?